HL7/davinci-alerts/source/pages/index.md

 - Creation of the FHIR equivalent of v2 Messaging
 - Distribution beyond FHIR Endpoints (e.g. SMS, email)
 - Bidirectional Work, such as Gaps in Care
-- Any alert notification that requires workflow management such as Task
+- Any notification that requires workflow management such as Task
 - Complex content
 - Besides the standard http response, the Alert Recipient's workflow upon receipt of alert.
-   - Note, the Alert Recipient may initiate a FHIR RESTful query for additional data.
+   - Note, the Notification Recipient may initiate a FHIR RESTful query for additional data.

 ### Scenarios

-Alerts can be generated for many scenarios.
+Notifications can be generated for many scenarios.
 The [2019 CMS 45 CFR Part 156 NPRM] focuses on hospitalization due to significant issues that can occur if a patient is not followed appropriately after acute care.
-The initial version of the Alert Implementation Guide will focus on the Admission and Discharge Scenarios, basically anything that would create an encounter in a patient care record.
-The framework as defined may support the other scenarios as listed below and work will continue on this in future versions of the Implementation Guide in collaboration with domain experts for each scenario.
+The initial version of this Implementation Guide will focus on the Admission and Discharge Scenarios, basically anything that would create an encounter in a patient care record.
+The framework as defined may support the other scenarios as listed below and work will continue on this in future versions of the Implementation Guide or supplemental or compantion guides in collaboration with domain experts for each scenario.

 #### Initial Phase:
 {:.no_toc}